bianbianzhu/ai-web-agent/agent/assets/medium.md

       // continue the loop for the next step continue;
     } catch (err) {
-      if (
+      // Handle the error and retry if the link is not found; sometimes the LLM just comes up with a link that doesn't exist or with a typo if (
         err instanceof Error &&
         err.message.includes("Link with text not found")